Tesfa Robinson: Early career

 Robinson took in a short spell at Shropshire club Shawbury United before joining Oldbury Athletic for the 2008–09 season, which would ultimately be the club's penultimate campaign in existence.
-Oldbury finished fourth in the Midland Combination Premier Division inRobinson's only season at the club.
+Oldbury finished fourth in the Midland Combination Premier Division in Robinson's only season at the club.

 Northern Premier League Division One South club Rushall Olympic signed Robinson on a free transfer on 5 August 2009 after he played in three friendly fixtures; he was one of 18 summer signings as coaches Neil Kitching and Martin Sockett revamped Rushall's playing squad.
 Robinson's first official appearance for the club came in a 2–1 defeat of Glapwell on 15 August 2009; his first Pics goal arrived two weeks later in a 2–0 FA Cup preliminary round win over Brocton on 29 August.
 He was sent-off in a 5–0 win over Goole on 19 September 2009 for fouling Gavin Allott as the last man back.
 Robinson had to wait until 5 December 2009 for his next goal, scoring a last-minute headed winner in Rushall's 2–1 win at Chasetown.
 On 18 May 2010 Robinson played in Rushall's 1–0 loss to Bloxwich United in the final of the Walsall Senior Cup.
 Robinson was one of four players to leave the club at the end of the season.